I currently serve as Chair for History of Art (2021–

-Most of my work focuses on 19th- and early 20th-century art and visual culture.
-I am a specialist in the art of Henri Matisse.
-My primary discipline is the history of art, which often brings me to other areas in the humanities.
+Most of my work is about 19th- and early 20th-century art, design, and visual culture in Europe.
 I focus on what objects and related texts can tell us about the histories of gender and sexuality, myths and perceptions about race, imperialism, colonialism, and creative resistance.
-Although I am an historian, I turn to contemporary practitioners, to use their relevant questions, activism, and ideas to enrich inquiries into the past.
+Although I’m an historian, I turn to contemporary practitioners, to borrow their relevant questions, activism, and ideas to enrich inquiries into the past.
 Here I am on a panel with Yinka Shonibare, for example, at the London RA in 2018.

 My publications have explored how African visual and material culture was strategically and creatively appropriated by actors based in Europe and the US.
-My first book was an attempt to reassess the ways we understand early 20th-century modernist “primitivism” in France though one its primary actors.
+My first book was an attempt to reassess the ways we understand early 20th-century modernist “primitivism” in France though one its primary artists.
 Matisse’s Sculpture: The Pinup and the Primitive (Yale University Press, 2014) examines the artist’s conceptual reliance on figural sculpture made in West and Central Africa in conjunction with erotic and ethnographic photography.
 Some of my ideas served as the basis for the 2019-2020 Matisse: Metamorphosis exhibition at the Kunsthaus, Zürich, and Musée Matisse.
 I was co-editor and contributing author to Matisse in the Studio (Museum of Fine Arts Boston Publications, 2017).
 More recently, I have published essays about Peggy Guggenheim, and am currently researching Lydia Delectorskaya’s multiple roles in Matisse’s practice.

 Ph.D., Institute of Fine Arts, New York University